DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots: Delta Robot Characterization

-\paragraph{Lateral and normal force profile over workspace} We plot the force profiles of normal and lateral directions in Fig.~\ref{fig:kinematics} (h) and (i).
-The peak of normal forces is at the center of the workspace and reaches up to 20 N. The forces decrease towards the boundary of the workspace where the Delta is less stable.
-The average normal force is 5.32 N. In the lateral directions, similarly, the Delta becomes less stable from the center to the farthest boundary along the contact direction, and the average of lateral forces are 0.61 N, 0.59 N, 0.76 N, and 0.67 N along +X, -X, +Y, -Y axes.
-This is because the parallel links become less supportive when the Delta's end effector moves towards the boundary of the workspace.
+We plot the force profiles given $5$ mm actuation in Fig.~\ref{fig:kinematics} (g) and (h).
+The peak of normal forces is at the center of the workspace and reaches up to $20$ N. The forces decrease towards the boundary of the workspace.
+The average normal force is $5.32$ N. In the lateral directions, similarly, the Delta robot becomes less stable towards the boundary, and the average of lateral forces are $0.61$ N, $0.59$ N, $0.76$ N, and $0.67$ N along +X, -X, +Y, -Y axes.
+This is because the parallel links become less supportive when the Delta robot's EE moves toward the boundary of the workspace. {We then measure the maximum lateral forces of a Delta robot to indicate the grasping forces of \name.
+We choose four points along the finger closing direction within the hand and actuate the Delta robot until it buckles.
+The maximum forces from the outer to inner locations are $1.49$ N, $2.34$ N, $2.21$ N, and $1.92$ N. These values are on the same force level as the soft hand of Abondance et al.~\cite{abondance2020dexterous}.}